Lauren Bacall: Relationships and family

 On May 21, 1945, Bacall married Humphrey Bogart; she was 20 and Bogart was 45.
 Their wedding and honeymoon took place at Malabar Farm, Lucas, Ohio, the country home of Pulitzer Prize–winning author Louis Bromfield, a close friend of Bogart.
 At the time of the 1950 United States census, the couple was living at 2707 Benedict Canyon Drive in Beverly Hills with their son and their nursemaid.
 Bacall is listed as Betty Bogart.
 She was married to Bogart until he died in 1957.

 During the filming of The African Queen (1951), Bacall and Bogart became friends with Katharine Hepburn and Spencer Tracy.
 She began to mix in non-acting circles, becoming friends with the historian Arthur Schlesinger Jr. and the journalist Alistair Cooke.
 In 1952, she gave campaign speeches for Democratic presidential contender Adlai Stevenson.
 Along with other Hollywood figures, Bacall was a strong opponent of McCarthyism.

 Bacall had a relationship with Frank Sinatra after Bogart's death.
-During an interview with Turner Classic Movies's Robert Osborne, Bacall stated that she had ended the romance, but, in her autobiography Lauren Bacall by Myself, she wrote that Sinatra ended the relationship abruptly after becoming upset that his marriage proposal had been leaked to the press, believing Bacall to be responsible.
+In an interview with Robert Osborne of Turner Classic Movies, Bacall stated that she had ended the romance, but, in her autobiography Lauren Bacall by Myself, she wrote that Sinatra ended the relationship abruptly after becoming upset that his marriage proposal had been leaked to the press, believing Bacall to be responsible.
 However, Bacall states in Lauren Bacall by Myself that when she was out with her friend Irving "Swifty" Lazar, they encountered the gossip columnist Louella Parsons, to whom Lazar revealed the news.
-Bacall wrote in By Myself that Sinatra only found out the truth years later.
+Bacall wrote in By Myself that Sinatra found out the truth only years later.